Fort Wayne Population 2024 – Growth, Trends, and What’s Ahead

 Native Hawaiian or Pacific Islander 0.05% 131

-By the early 20th century, Fort Wayne’s population had reached 50,000, thanks to an influx of German and Irish immigrants who came to work in the booming industrial and railroad sectors.
-Back then, manufacturing was the backbone of the city’s economy.
-Some pretty incredible innovations came out of Fort Wayne during that time, including the invention of gas pumps and even the first home video game console.
-The city was buzzing with creativity and productivity.
+Fun Fact: According to World Atlas, by the early 20th century, Fort Wayne’s population had reached 50,000, thanks to an influx of German and Irish immigrants who came to work in the booming industrial and railroad sectors.

 Household Composition and Family Life